 Unlike casual employees, full-time and part-time employees cannot be made redundant without notice.
 For more information on employee redundancy, have a read of our guide on genuine redundancy and the employer requirements when dismissing a full-time or part-time employee.

 If an employee is currently in full-time or part-time employment, it is possible to change to a different form of agreement if both parties agree to the change in employment.
 If the employee would like to change from full-time to casual, the current full-time employment agreement is terminated, and the new casual agreement replaces it.
 This termination must follows the rules of providing written notice and paying out leave and other entitlements.

 If the employee does not agree to change employment, an employer can change the terms of the employment without consent, but this depends on the terms of the agreement.
 LawPath recommends seeking legal advice from an employment lawyer if you are in this situation.

 For small businesses, the variation in terms of agreement can provide a tailored kind of flexibility to suit your business’s employment needs, and it can be quite tricky.

 So what’s the difference overall?
 Full-time employees provide structure and stability to your business, and if you would like a full-time employment agreement, LawPath can assist you with our Full Time Employment Agreement.
 On the other hand, part-time employees, while working less hours, provides flexibility of labour for your business.
 If you would like a part-time agreement for your business, LawPath can assist you with our Part Time Employment Agreement.

 If you would like an existing agreement reviewed or more information on employment, LawPath recommends getting in touch with an employment lawyer.

-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.